Exonoesis/Leviathan-Logic-Engine-Unity/README.md

 ### Getting Started
 1. Download [Unity Hub](https://unity3d.com/get-unity/download)
-2. In Unity Hub download the latest version of the Unity Editor
+2. In Unity Hub, download the latest version of the Unity Editor
 3. Clone the Repository
-4. In Unity Hub click the 'Add' button and navigate to the cloned repository
+4. In Unity Hub, click the 'Add' button and navigate to the cloned repository
 5. Highlight the outermost folder of the cloned repository and click OK
 6. Double click the newly added project to open it in the Unity Editor

-To see the current working features you can run the Playtests in the Unity Editor via `Window -> General -> Test Runner`.
-Ensure you are on the PlayMode tab and click Run All.
+To see the current working features, run the Playtests in the Unity Editor via `Window -> General -> Test Runner`.
+Ensure that the PlayMode tab is selected and click *Run All*.
 Optionally you can run individual tests or run them by feature group.

 ---

 ### License
-The Leviathan Logic Engine is distributed under GPLv3 which can be viewed via the [Project Copy](COPYING) or [External Copy](https://www.gnu.org/licenses/gpl-3.0.en.html).
+The Leviathan Logic Engine is distributed under GPLv3, which can be viewed via the [Project Copy](COPYING) or [External Copy](https://www.gnu.org/licenses/gpl-3.0.en.html).